Which headphones work best with the INTUNATOR?

 In these rare circumstances, the octave is played rather than the desired note (sometimes also the fifth, 2nd harmonic).

 Consider the resulting intonation exercise with the octave or fifth as an additional training method on your path toward perfect intonation.

 How does the background noise setting work?

 The recommended default setting is normal background noise.

-If you want to carry your mobile device on your person while using the App (in your pants or shirt pocket, for example), choose a quiet setting so that it can pick up as much sound as possible.
+If you want to carry your mobile device on your person while using the App (in your pants or shirt pocket, for example), or place the device at a greater distance from you, choose a quiet setting so that it can pick up as much sound as possible.

 What does the default setting of 442 Hertz mean and what happens when changes are made to this setting?

 In order to play together with other musicians or in a "Play Along" scenario, it is necessary to use the same concert pitch for all instruments.

 This concert pitch is determined by the so-called standard pitch "A", which generally lies between 440 and 444 Hertz.